Scott Hamilton Kennedy

 Scott Hamilton Kennedy (born 1965) is an Academy Award nominated documentary director, as well as a writer, producer, cameraman, and editor.
 He is the founder of Black Valley Films, a film production company based in Los Angeles, California.

-He is the son of the prominent New York criminal lawyer, Michael J. Kennedy.
+He is the son of the prominent New York criminal lawyer, Michael John Kennedy.

 Early career

 Kennedy graduated from Skidmore College and started his career in New York City.
-He worked on a variety of television and film platforms including scripted and unscripted television, commercials, and music videos.
+He worked on a variety of television and film platforms, including scripted and unscripted television, commercials, and music videos.
 Kennedy got his start by working with "low-budget legend Roger Corman to direct four TV features, each shot in six days."
 He also directed the Jimmy Cliff version of "I Can See Clearly Now" for the film Cool Runnings (1993).

 Feature films

 OT: Our Town

 Kennedy's first feature documentary is OT: Our Town, which follows Dominguez High School in Compton, California and their journey to attempt to put on Thornton Wilder’s play, Our Town.
 OT: Our Town screened at many film festivals, including: Toronto, Tribeca, and SXSW.
 It won awards at several festivals, like: Los Angeles for Best Documentary, Palm Springs International for the Audience Award, and Aspen FilmFest for the Audience Award.
 OT was nominated for an Independent Spirit Award and awarded a Human and Civil Rights award for the National Education Association (NEA).
 The film was a critical success, being praised by the L.A.
 Times and Seattle Times.